Skip to main content

 Market States

-1. Upcoming: the market is visible but trading has not started yet.
-The UI shows a countdown (e.g., “Begins in 14d 23h”).
+The market is visible but trading has not started yet.
+The UI shows a countdown (e.g., “Live in 27d 09h”).

-4. Settled: the result has been determined and recorded on-chain.
+The result has been recorded on-chain.
 Winning positions are claimable.

 Contracts